 I honestly don’t know, except for maybe vaguely putting it on the culture, but the fact remains that part of the charm of travelling through Europe is experiencing its cafes as they are dotted throughout the continent in their various avatars.

-I did see you raise an eyebrow when I mentioned that cafes might be equivalent to street-side joints that can be found across Asia, so just imagine having a conversation about the latest cricket match that ended recently or the latest political scandal with a stranger as you have Gol Gappas at the nearby Chaat Shop, it’s pretty much the same except you’re most likely to get into a debate about which football team is going to win the year’s European Cup.
+I did see you raise an eyebrow when I mentioned that cafes might be equivalent to street-side joints that can be found across Asia.
+So, just imagine having a conversation about the latest cricket match that ended recently or the most recent political scandal with a stranger as you have Gol Gappas at the nearby Chaat Shop.
+It’s pretty much the same except you’re more likely to get into a debate about which football team is going to win the year’s European Cup.

 I do often wonder why it is then that this cafe-culture hasn’t caught up in India?
-Granted we have the hot sun shining on our heads for a good three to four months and another month and half of rains but there seem to be a lack of options in general.
+Granted we have the hot sun shining on our heads for a good three to four months and another month and half of the rains, but there seems to be a lack of options in general.

-Europe too has extreme temperatures with snow and wind and heat too, but that doesn’t seem to deter them from being out and about in the open.
-We do have our beachside shacks that everyone raves about after visiting Goa that are the Asian-ized version of cafes, but with the food in general becoming more experimental across India there sadly seems to be no real movement in setting up cafes except for the branded coffee-shops that have popped up in mass numbers over the last decade.
+Europe too has extreme temperatures with snow and wind and heat also, but that doesn’t seem to deter them from being out and about in the open.
+We do have our beachside shacks that everyone raves about after visiting Goa that is the Asian-ized version of cafes, but with the food, in general, becoming more experimental across India there sadly seems to be no real movement in setting up cafes except for the branded coffee-shops that have popped up in mass numbers over the last decade.

 There’s a certain voyeuristic pleasure to it all that isn’t just limited to conversations.
 Part of the charm of cafe culture is watching the world go by as you take a step back, relax, and take a sip of the local beer.
-Mind you the voyeurism aspect to it all is available should you want it for its equally easy to go through an entire meal completely clueless about what was happening right next or in-front of you.
+Mind you the voyeurism aspect to it all is available should you want it for its equally comfortable to go through an entire meal utterly clueless about what was happening right next to or in front of you.